Are you shopping for a heat pump or an air conditioning system? The following tips may be of interest to you before you make a purchase.

 Make sure to add a note mentioning the contract total includes the removal of construction debris at the end of the project.

-Contract concluded by phone or online
+Contract entered into by telephone or online

 If you plan on choosing a merchant over the phone or online, know that the law provides that a distance contract must be provided in writing.